Skip to Content

 5. Fifty days later, a real mature broccoli head is starting to grow.
 At this stage, you are ready to harvest the broccoli head.

 Each step of the way, you can consume your grown broccoli.
-Whatever form it is at that particular stage, it can be used for various meals.
+Whatever form it is at that particular stage, it can be used for various meals as any of the low carb vegetables.

 Why Not Just Eat Broccoli?